mikewebbtech/mikewebbtech-hugo/content/articles/2022/2022-08-15-freeipa-centos-8-lxc-replica-server.md

 ---
-title: "FreeIPA Centos 8 lxc Replica Server"
+title: FreeIPA Centos 8 lxc Replica Server
 date: 2022-08-15T11:13:50
-summary: "If you haven't followed through the steps in my previous post on setting up FreeIPA in a lxc container, I strongly recommend you give it once over as this will..."
+summary: FreeIPA is to linux as Active Directory is to Windows.
+Like AD for Windows, FreeIPA should have a replica for high availability.
+This is a walk though on how I got it setup and running in CentOS 8 LXC container on Proxmox VE server.
+Low resource demands compared to a dedicated vurtual machine.
+draft:
+categories:
+  - home-lab
+  - virtualisation
+tags:
+  - linux
+  - lxc
+  - redhat
+  - server
+  - FreeIPA
+series:
 ---

 If you haven't followed through the steps in my previous post on setting up FreeIPA in a lxc container, I strongly recommend you give it once over as this will follow on from that:

-Stage 1:

 ## Let us begin